 The most notable aspects of implementation are explained below.
 Please take care to review the new guidelines and, in particular, the new process and timeline for petition approval.
 For the fall 2017 semester and onward, the new guidelines and process will govern requests (petitions) to enroll in 19-21 credit hours by all students who matriculated as freshmen in fall 2016 and forward, except for Architecture and Music students, who are exempted from the new rule.
 Since this is a pilot effort, the process will be reviewed and revised as needed as we move forward.

 Please note that in some cases, petitions submitted to OAA may be referred to a major advisor(s).

-Students who wish to submit a petition must follow this process with a deadline of Friday, August 28, 2020 for the Fall 2020 term:
+Students who wish to submit a petition must follow this process with a deadline of Friday, January 29, 2021 for the Spring 2021 term:

 - Complete the petition form including a clearly articulated, written rationale for enrolling in more than 18 hours, along with an academic plan.
 (If you matriculated to Rice in the Fall 2015 semester or before, please click here.)

 - Submit (electronically) to an academic advisor a completed petition and a calendar showing a typical week’s academic and non-academic commitments.